10 Ways to Help Your Teen Succeed in High School

 Learning and mastering the skills of getting organized, staying focused, and seeing work through to the end will help teens in just about everything they do.
 Students can benefit from parents helping with organizing assignments and time management.

 Parents and guardians can help teens keep assignments and class information together in binders, notebooks, or folders that are organized by subject.
 Creating a calendar will help teens recognize upcoming deadlines and plan their time accordingly.
 Don't forget to have your teen include non-academic commitments on the calendar.

 It also helps for teens to make prioritized daily to-do lists, and to study and do homework in a well-lit, quiet, orderly workspace.
 You can remind your teen that when it comes to studying and homework, multitasking is a time-waster.
 Working in an environment free of distractions like TV and texts works best.

 6. Offer Help With Studying

-If grades are good, your teen may not need help studying.
-If grades begin to slip, however, it may be time to step in.
+If their grades are good, your teen may not need help studying.
+If grades begin to slip, though, it may be time to step in.
 Most parents still need to help their teen with organization and studying — don't think that teens can do this on their own just because they're in high school!